 - What does this specific person in front of me need to know?

-- How do I integrated this patient education into the other aspects of care, such as exercise, movement based therapies, manual therapy, etc?
+- How do I integrate this patient education into the other aspects of care, such as exercise, movement-based therapies, manual therapy, etc?

 One of us (MB), is an experienced physical therapist who had read lots about pain neuroscience but was novice to delivering it clinically.
 The other (BB), teaches about pain in entry-level and post professional settings regularly but is not consistently in the clinic.
 The following case report is the result of this collaboration.

 We explore several themes that highlight the challenges of “Explaining Pain” in this real world case example.
 We discuss the development of the components of a pain neuroscience education (PNE) curriculum (target concepts, content, delivery method and resources) designed specifically for the circumstances of an individual patient suffering from severe pain and disability.
 We evaluate the apprehensions of a therapist novice to delivering PNE, including both successes and barriers.
 We look at the impact drug addiction had on the outcome of this case.
 We explore the self-reflections of the patient and members of the rehabilitation team.
 Lastly, we look at the challenges of interprofessional teamwork in an outpatient setting.